Choosing the right materials for a small greenhouse affects far more than appearance.

 while plastic sheeting works for temporary builds and glass suits permanent, classic structures.

-Choosing the best greenhouse covering comes down to how you plan to use your space,
+Choosing the best greenhouse covering comes down to how you plan to use your space, how long you want the structure to last, and the climate you’re growing in.

-Each material has strengths, but the right choice depends on your goals rather
+Each material has strengths, but the right choice depends on your goals rather than a one-size-fits-all solution.

 If you want year-round growing: